tommoor/tommoor.github.io/_posts/2017-01-02-getting-your-privacy-back.markdown

 ## Ensure HTTPS
-[This extension](https://chrome.google.com/webstore/detail/https-everywhere/gcbommkclmclpchllfjekcdonpmejbdp/related) from the EFF makes sure that you always connect to the secure version of web services if available - this prevents your ISP and other middlemen from inspecting and potentially injecting content into webpages you load.
+The [HTTP Everywhere extension](https://chrome.google.com/webstore/detail/https-everywhere/gcbommkclmclpchllfjekcdonpmejbdp/related) from the EFF makes sure that you always connect to the secure version of web services if available - this prevents your ISP and other middlemen from inspecting and potentially injecting content into webpages you load (Yep, [they](http://arstechnica.com/tech-policy/2014/09/why-comcasts-javascript-ad-injections-threaten-security-net-neutrality/) [do](http://arstechnica.com/uncategorized/2007/12/canadian-isp-tests-injecting-content-into-web-pages/) [this](http://www.infoworld.com/article/2925839/net-neutrality/code-injection-new-low-isps.html)).

 ## Change Your Default Search Engine
-Google is great and the results are top notch - however their privacy policies are really awful.
-I find for 99% of searches DuckDuckGo does just as good a job and doesn’t track your activity against an extensive personal profile like Google will.
+Google is great and the results are obviously top notch - however their data collection policies are really awful.
+I find for 99% of searches [DuckDuckGo](https://duckduckgo.com) does just as good a job and doesn’t track your activity against an extensive personal profile like Google will.

 DuckDuckGo makes a great default search engine that is visually very similar to Google, you can find [quick install instructions here](https://duckduckgo.com/install).

 ## Chrome Privacy Settings
 Using Chrome?
 Next up lets customize the privacy and content settings to be a little more picky about the data we give away.
-First off you’ll want to block third party cookies, navigate to: [chrome://settings/content](chrome://settings/content)
+First off you’ll want to block third party cookies, navigate to: [Chrome Content Settings](chrome://settings/content)

 Check “Block third party cookies and site data”.
 This helps to prevent trackers that may slip through UBlock from tracking you across websites.

-Next head to [chrome://settings](chrome://settings), scroll to the bottom and click the tiny text that says “Show advanced settings…”, scroll again to Privacy (Phew, it’s almost like they don’t want you to find this!).
-I would recommend unticking the majority of these settings apart from Send a “Do Not Track” request with your browsing traffic which should be ticked.
+Next head to [Chrome Settings](chrome://settings), scroll to the bottom and click the tiny text that says “Show advanced settings…”, scroll again to Privacy (Phew, it’s almost like they don’t want you to find this!).
+I would recommend unticking the majority of these settings apart from Send a “Do Not Track” request with your browsing traffic which should be ticked and probably isn't.

 <p style="text-align: center;"><img src="/images/chrome-privacy.png" alt="Chrome Privacy"></p>
 ￼

 ## Google Privacy Settings
-The big G provides a [single dashboard for managing activity](https://myaccount.google.com/activitycontrols) they track and save - personally I have everything here turned off (paused) apart from ‘Device Information’ which keeps your apps and settings synced across devices.
+The big G provides a [single dashboard for managing activity](https://myaccount.google.com/activitycontrols) that they track and save.
+Personally I have everything here disabled (paused) apart from ‘Device Information’ which keeps your apps and settings synced across devices.
 By default Google will be tracking your location, search history and every webpage you visit if you’re using Chrome - eesh.

 ## Facebook Privacy Settings
 Most of us have a Facebook account even if it doesn’t get used too much.
 At this point we’ve blocked Facebook’s trackers on other websites, told them not to track us and ensured we’re always viewing Facebook over HTTPS but there’s definitely more to do!
 By default Facebook’s advertising policies are quite… invasive, lets turn them down a bit by visiting the [Facebook Privacy Settings](https://www.facebook.com/settings?tab=ads)

 <p style="text-align: center;"><img src="/images/facebook-privacy.png" alt="Chrome Privacy"></p>